Oral & Maxillofacial FAQs

 Some of this bone is removed with a drill (similar to the type used for dental fillings).
 The tooth is usually divided up to allow it to be removed in parts.
 The socket is washed out and the gum is closed with dissolving stitches.

 Upper wisdom teeth are often easier to remove than lower wisdom teeth.

 Risks of removing wisdom teeth?

 There are some risks in removing wisdom teeth.
-For this reason, it is best to have surgery with someone experienced in the removal of wisdom teeth and that is why you will have received a specialist referral to vit one of our oral & maxillofacial surgeons.
+For this reason, it is best to have surgery with someone experienced in the removal of wisdom teeth.
+This is possibly why you will have received a specialist referral to visit one of our oral & maxillofacial surgeons.
 You will hear more about these risks at your consultation, but they are summarised below.